dario-vega/demo-lab-baggage/README.md

 ![Working](ServiceConnector.PNG)

-To test, you just need to Publishing Messages to the Stream instance from OCI Console (copy/paste the json Baggage document in Data text box.).
+When the configuration will be finished, you just need to Publishing Messages to the Stream instance from OCI Console (copy/paste the json Baggage document in Data text box.).

 ![Working](PublishMessage.png)